AWegnerGitHub/awegnergithub.github.io-content/2023_05_23_future_of_remote_work.md

 [300k layoffs][1] between August 1, 2022 and May 23, 2023 ([I was laid off in that time frame too][2]), we've seen _a lot_ of
 articles about how many companies are recalling people to the office.

 I think this is short sighted.
-Remote work, when done properly, is the way of the future and forcing everyone back into an office is not going to work as expected.
+[Remote work, when done properly, is the way of the future][8] and forcing everyone back into an office is not going to work as expected.
 One of the bright spots from the COVID-19 pandemic was that society learned many jobs can be done from home.